 What are some significant facts about Labor Day?

 Since Labor Day has been around for a few hundred years, here are some facts that give great historical meaning to the important holiday:

 - Have you ever asked yourself “why can’t I wear white after Labor Day” and wondered where that saying came from?
 This expression has been said to be the result of the upper class coming home after their vacations and putting all their light-colored and white summer clothing away for the colder weather.
 Of course, there is no rule saying you cannot wear white after Labor Day, but considering the weather gets colder post-holiday weekend and white signifies warmer weather, people tend not to wear it in the fall months.

-- Back in the 19th century, American workers worked 12-hour days, seven days per week due to the Industrial Revolution.
+- Back in the 19th century, American workers worked 12-hour days, seven days per week due to the advancements of the Industrial Revolution.
 This day was very much deserved for them to celebrate, relax, and enjoy their families, especially after the long and scorching summer days.